JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.1/Notes.md

 # Compression

 # Encryption
 Encryption is encoding data to make it harder to understand by anyone other than the intended recipient.
+Should make data unreadable without a key.